Non-locally discrete actions on the circle with at most $N$ fixed points: Non-locally discrete groups with at most fixed points

 Take $m>n_1$ sufficiently large such that $|J_m|<\delta$; we claim that the element $f^{-1}g_m\in G$ is $\varepsilon$-close to the identity and it has no fixed points in the circle.
 Indeed, since $f$ is negative on the complement of $I$ and $g_m$ is positive on the complement of $J_m$, it is clear that $g_m$ does not cross $f$ in the complement of $J_m\cup I$.
 Now, we have $|I|\le |I_m|=\frac{\varepsilon}{12}$, so that from the inequality \eqref{eq.gny} we deduce that $g_m$ does not cross $f$ in $I$.
 Similarly, the size of the interval $J_m$ is smaller than $\delta$ and $f(y)<y-\delta$ for every $y\in J\supset J_m$, which implies that $g_m$ does not cross $f$ in $J_m$.
 Therefore, $g_m$ does not cross $f$ in the whole circle $\T$, which implies that the element $f^{-1}g_m$ has no fixed points in $\T$.
 Finally, as $f^{-1}g_m$ is the composition of two elements $\frac{\varepsilon}{2}$-close to the identity, this element is $\varepsilon$-close to the identity, as desired. \end{proof} Given a subgroup $G\leq \mathrm{Homeo}_+(\mathbb{S}^1)$, we denote by $\overline G$ its closure in $\mathrm{Homeo}_+(\mathbb{S}^1)$ with respect to the $C^0$ topology, which is still a subgroup of $\mathrm{Homeo}_+(\mathbb{S}^1)$.

 \begin{lemma} Let $G< \homeo_+(\T)$ be a non-elementary, non-discrete subgroup with at most $N$ fixed points.
-Then, its closure $\overline G$ has at most $N$ fixed points. \end{lemma} \begin{proof} As in the previous proof, we will assume that $G$ is proximal, since when considering finite central extensions, the number of fixed points is basically multiplied by the degree of the extension.
+Then, its closure $\overline G$ has at most $N$ fixed points. \end{lemma} \begin{proof} As before, we use the correspondence in Remark \ref{rem.simply} to work under the additional assumption that $G$ is proximal.
 We then remark that any $f\in \overline{G}$ has at most $\lfloor\frac{N}2\rfloor$ components $I$ of $\supp(f):=\T\setminus \fix(f)$ for which $f(x)>x$ for every $x\in I$.
-Indeed, arguing by contradiction, by Lemma~\ref{l.non-discrete_without_fixed_points}, we can take an element $g\in G$, sufficiently close to the identity and without fixed points, so that $g$ crosses hyperbolically the element $f$ at least $2\left (\lfloor\frac{N}2\rfloor +1\right )\ge N+1$ times.
-As this is an open condition, we can find an element $f_0\in G$ sufficiently close to $f$, which also crosses hyperbolically $g$ at least $N+1$ times.
+Indeed, arguing by contradiction, by Lemma~\ref{l.non-discrete_without_fixed_points}, we can take an element $g\in G$, sufficiently close to the identity and without fixed points, so that $g$ crosses weakly hyperbolically the element $f$ at least $2\left (\lfloor\frac{N}2\rfloor +1\right )\ge N+1$ times.
+After Remark \ref{rem:whyp_stable}, we can find an element $f_0\in G$ sufficiently close to $f$, which also crosses hyperbolically $g$ at least $N+1$ times.
 This contradicts the assumption that $G$ have at most $N$ fixed points.
 Repeating the argument for $f^{-1}$, we deduce that $\supp(f)$ has at most $2\lfloor\frac{N}2\rfloor\le N$ connected components, and so does $\fix(f)$.